fulcrologic/fulcro/README.md

 Specifically:

 - Eliminate **direct reliance** on globals anywhere in your UI implementation.
-Global _definition_ is fine (and useful with figwheel), but optional.
+Global _definition_ is fine.
 - Provide a strong opinion about the data modelling that allows you to concentrate on building your webapp without having to design that model and the associated conventions for using it.